alfmep/libujson/README.md

 ## ujson-get
-ujson-get prints a specific value in a JSON document.
-If the JSON document is correct and the value specified by the pointer is found, ujson-get prints the value (in JSON format) and exits with code 0.
+ujson-get prints value in a JSON document pointed to by a JSON pointer.
+If the JSON document is parsed correctly and the value specified by the pointer is found, ujson-get prints the value (in JSON format) and exits with code 0.
 If not found, or on parse error, an error message is printed to standard error and the exit code is 1.

 **Synopsis:**